xocmot/Data-Validate/README.md

 Please donate if you like Data-Validate by going to Data-Validate.com and click the donate button.

 You may contact the developer Tom Cox at social@data-validate.com

+I give all glory and honor to Jesus Christ my Lord and Savior for the skills and opportunities given to me to accomplish this library.
+I used to be an denounced Christian turned atheist, but have since turned to Christ.
+Feel free to ask me about my testimony.